Creighton vs. Iowa: Odds, spread, over/under - November 14

 Creighton vs. Iowa Betting Trends (2022-23)

-- A total of 13 Bluejays games last season hit the over.

-- Iowa covered 13 times in 28 chances against the spread last year.
+- Creighton covered 15 times in 31 chances against the spread last season.

-- Hawkeyes games went over the point total 15 out of 28 times last season.
+- Last season, the combined scoring went over the point total 13 times in Bluejays games.

 Creighton Futures Odds